Eat Your Weedies

-As I dispatched the leafy greens with the bright yellow blooms, I reflected that it is odd: We humans lust for lawns of grass, a plant totally devoid of dietary value to us yet we dig up and discard other plants that are nutritious and edible.
-Yesterday, along with the dandelions, lamb’s quarter, plantain and burdock found their way to our yard waste bags.
+While we humans lust for lawns of grass, a variety of vegetation devoid of dietary value to us, we dig up and discard or worse yet, poison, other plants that are nutritious and edible.
+Yesterday’s finding in the yard included dandelions, lamb’s quarter, plantain and burdock.
 All of those are highly nutritious and versatile edibles though American nonsense calls them “weeds.”
 We spend billions growing grass we can’t eat and more billions killing plants that we can.

 There are valuable, edible and medicinal plants all around us.
 Nature provides and humanity derides.
-Though the dandelions and plantains on the parkway, near where traffic exhaust and road chemicals pollute them, are not suitable for our kitchen, so-called “weeds” of all sorts can be gathered from the yard or garden.
-Identifying a few of them will be the goal of the next Heartland Healing sponsored foraging walk scheduled for June 1.
-(See HeartlandHealing.com/foraging for info.)
-Here are some of the most ubiquitous plants in nature’s pantry.
+Those dandelions and plantains on the parkway near the street, where traffic exhaust and road chemicals pollute them, are not suitable for our kitchen.
+But when appearing in a lawn free of pesticides and other pollutants, humble “weeds” play a part in nature’s pantry.

 Dandelion A tasty volunteer vegetable that most people can identify easily.
 The green leaves are a nutritious addition to any salad or can be sautéed in garlic and olive oil.
 All parts are useful.
 It’s high in vitamins C and A and potassium.
 The root, the leaf and the flower all have powerful medicinal uses.